SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 - [DataMiner Integration Studio](https://community.dataminer.services/exphub-dis/)

-> [!WARNING]
+> [!IMPORTANT]
-> The Validator CI step used in this tutorial, provided by Skyline DataMiner, only works for SDK style projects targeting *.NET4.8*
+> The Validator CI step used in this tutorial, provided by Skyline DataMiner, only works for SDK-style projects targeting **.NET 4.8**.

-## Step 1: Create your Connector
+## Step 1: Create your connector

-1. Open Visual Studio, and select *create a new project*
+1. Open Visual Studio, and select *create a new project*.

-1. Select *DataMiner Connector Solution* from the list of templates
+1. Select *DataMiner Connector Solution* from the list of templates.

-1. Specify a solution name. e.g., MyPipelineTest
+1. Specify a solution name, e.g. *MyPipelineTest*.

 1. Fill in the following information:

-    1. Connector name: MyPipelineTest
+    1. Connector name: *MyPipelineTest*

-    1. Provider name: MyFakeCompany
+    1. Provider name: *MyFakeCompany*

-    1. Vendor name: MyFakeCompany
+    1. Vendor name: *MyFakeCompany*

     1. Vendor OID: 1.3.6.1.4.1.8813.2.*00*